Passenger dies on Ovation of the Seas cruise ship bound for Bay of Islands

 Usual protocol would be for a police officer and doctor to meet the ship on its arrival if a person had died from a medical event.

-Ovation of the Seas, owned by Royal Caribbean, was the cruise liner carrying passengers injured in the devastating White Island volcanic eruption in December last year.
+Ovation of the Seas was the cruise liner carrying passengers injured in the devastating White Island volcanic eruption in December.

-The ship was docked in Tauranga while some passengers opted to go on a tour of the live volcano.
+The ship had been docked in Tauranga while some passengers opted to go on a tour of the live volcano.

 There were 47 people on the island at the time and 21 were killed and 26 injured in the eruption, with many suffering serious burns.